CSA-RH/helm-gitops-sscsi_secrets/README.md

+# Disclaimer
-Disclaimer - this is not official Red Hat documentation
+This repo contains an opinionated demo and is NOT an official Red Hat recommendation.

 # Automatic Secrets Management with Helm in ArgoCD with Secrets Storage CSI Driver